Errol Spence Jr.: Spence vs. Mikey Garcia

 On October 25, 2018, BoxingScene.com reported that negotiations between Spence and Mikey Garcia (39-0,30 KOs) were progressing, with the fight likely to take place in February 2019 on Showtime PPV.
 Garcia first began to call out Spence for a fight before he defeated and unified the lightweight division in July.
 On October 30, Garcia vacated his IBF lightweight title and the purse bid for the potential Richard Commey fight was cancelled.
 On November 13, PBC made an official announcement for their 2019 schedule.
 It was announced that the fight between Garcia and Spence would take place at the welterweight limit at the AT&T Stadium in Arlington, Texas on March 16, 2019, exclusively on FOX PPV.
 Many fans reacted to the fight being announced.
 Some welcoming the fight and praising Garcia for 'daring to be great' and some fans believed that the size difference would be too much as Spence is considered a big welterweight.

 On the night though, Spence completely outclassed and dominated Garcia, using his superior reach to constantly land jabs to the head and body from a distance, landing 108 over the course of the fight.
 Garcia tried to close the distance, but with Spence's weight and height advantage, he was able to completely dominate Garcia even in the pocket.
 In rounds 8 and 9, Spence landed over 100 punches in two rounds, with the majority being power shots, constantly using lead hooks and uppercuts on the increasing backing up Garcia.
 In total, Spence landed 345 punches to Garcia's 75.
 Garcia was unable to land double-digit punches in any of the twelve rounds.
 The scorecards on the night read 120-107 and 120–108, twice, to give Spence a perfect 12 round shutout victory.
 After the fight, Spence was joined in the ring by eight-division world champion Manny Pacquiao.
 Both stated that they would love to fight each other next.

+A crowd of 47,525 attended the event, generating a live gate of $5 million.
+According to ESPN, FOX's first PPV sold over 360,000 buys, possibly up to 380,000 buys, generating a minimum $27 million domestically.
+It was considered a success considering PBC's recent PPV's and the fact it was a PPV debut for both boxers.
+Garcia and Spence had a base purse of $3 million, up to $8 million based on PPV sales.